gbarbalinardo/heat-conductivity-hnemd/README.md

 * Although the code was written in pure C, I used a suffix of .cpp and one can therefore use g++ to compile it.
 In linux, it can be compiled using, e.g.
   * g++ -O3 kappa_hnemd.cpp -o kappa_hnemd

-* Then, go to the directory "20" and type (the file "run"
+* Then, go to the directory "20" and type
   * ../kappa_hnemd < input

   If you want do a few independent runs using one command, you can execute the "run" script I prepared: